China struggles with COVID infections after controls ease

 A post signed Where Dreams Begin Under Starlight by a user in Dazhou, a southwestern city in Sichuan province, said all but five students in a public school class of 46 were infected.

 “It’s really amazing that the school insists students go to school,” the user wrote.
-The user didn’t respond to a question sent through the account.
+The user, contacted through the account, declined to give a name or other details.

 The requirement for hundreds of millions of people to be tested as often as once a day in some areas over the past two years helped the government spot infections with no symptoms.
 Ending that approach reduces the cost of monitoring employees and customers at offices, shops and other businesses.
 But it increases the risk they might spread the virus.